 ✓ Students who are diagnosed with COVID-19 should call the Health Service Center (045-335-1518, weekdays 9:00-17:00) to report their diagnosis.
 In this case, attendance will be suspended according to the School Health and Safety Act, and the suspension period will be until the student is cured.
-When returning to school again, report to the Health Service Center that you have completed treatment and completely recovered.
-If possible, submit a certificate from a medical institution that certifies that you are cured and have no difficulty in going to school.
+Before returning to school, inform the YNU

+Health Service Center of your completion of treatment or recovery.